Online brands continue to thrive thanks to the ecosystem of services and technology available.

 If you’re a large brand or enterprise, to seamlessly keep track of and manage inventory across multiple sales channels, you might need an ERP inventory management system.

-ERP is short for Enterprise Resource Planning and these systems are designed to manage and track inventory across multiple channels, including both wholesale and retail distribution.
+ERP is short for Enterprise Resource Planning and these systems are designed to manage and track inventory across multiple channels, including both wholesale and retail or B2B distribution.

 Some of the top solutions include:

 For businesses, multichannel ecommerce is now a necessity in order to catch up to the competition.
 You need a tech stack that can seamlessly and accurately let you manage multichannel retailing.

 This includes ensuring that your stock levels are updated in real-time through multichannel inventory management.